dennis-zinzi/Multi-Target-Xcode-Build-Script/README.md

 Purpose of the Three Scripts provided is to allow the building and uploading of multiple Targets (Apps) without having to manually do so in Xcode

 <b>Place the three Scripts and Text file in the same directory of the .xcodeproj you are trying to rebuild and upload for in order for it to work

 Remeber to change any directory paths and file names in the scripts in order to make them work</b>

 ## buildMultiXcodeTargets.sh

-Simplest script of the Three, simply reads every line in the XcodeTargets.txt file and performs a clean, build and archive action for each one, and then uploads build to iTunesConnect and Fabric.io for testing (if used).
+Reads every line in the XcodeTargets.txt file and performs a clean, build and archive action for each one, and then uploads build to iTunesConnect and Fabric.io for testing (if used).
 Will work only given the Targets exist/spelt correctly

 ## updateBuildNumberMultiBuild.sh